 Students enrol at their home university.
 A simplified enrolment procedure is provided at the partner universities.
 Students are only required to pay the semester fee at their home university.

 The international Master's programme in 'Border Studies' starts each winter semester.
 It is not possible to join the programme at the beginning of the summer semester.
-Applications for the next winter semester can be received until:
+The next application deadlines will be announced in December.